 Here at The Local Butcher Shop we make Corned Beef.
 We like our Corned Beef a lot.
-It is a very satisfying process to make something so luscious out of a piece of brisket.
+It is a very satisfying process to make something so luscious out of a piece of brisket, eye of round or bottom round.
 You can do it at home!
 Here’s how to it:

 Adapted from Charcuterie: The Craft of Salting, Smoking and Curing by Michael Ruhlman & Brian Polcyn

 Make a brine by combining 1 gallon on water, 2 cups of kosher salt, 1/2 cup of sugar, 3 garlic cloves (minced) and 2 tablespoons of Pickling Spice in a large pot that is big enough to put a 5 pound brisket into.

 Bring the brine to a simmer, stirring until the sugar and the salt have dissolved.
 Allow the brine to cool to room temperature and then refrigerate until it’s chilled.

 Put a 5 pound brisket (or beef round) into the brine and weigh it down to keep it submerged (a plate works well).
 Refrigerate for 5 days.

 Remove the brisket from the brine and rinse it thoroughly under cold water in the sink.